Central Argentine Railway: Construction

 In 1863, the government of Argentina granted the company, led by engineer William Wheelwright, a concession to build and operate a railway line between the cities of Rosario (a major port in southern Santa Fe, on the Paraná River) and Córdoba (a large city near the geographical center of Argentina, and the capital of the province of the same name).
 The grant included a clause to populate the lands along and around the railway that were given to the company by the national state.

 The construction of the railroad began in 1863 with the establishment of the terminus in Rosario, at the Rosario Central station.
 The line was built as a broad gauge railway.
 In 1867 the line reached Villa María, Córdoba.
 Minister Rawson expressed disagreement for the paralysis of the works while passengers also protested against poor conditions of the service.
 The works for the Rosario Central station and other intermediate stations had not begun.
 The company alleged that they could not continue the extension of the line until the pending lands were given.

 In September 1867, the government authorized a new disbursement of $1,500,000 to conclude the pending works.
 In 1870, the railway reached the city of Córdoba, and this completed its original route.
+According to political scientist Luis Schenoni, the Paraguayan War set Argentina on a self-reinforcing trajectory of railway expansion; President Domingo Faustino Sarmiento inaugurated the Córdoba-Rosario line on 18 April1870.
 The CA was the longest railway system at that time and the first to join two provinces.
-For 18 years the company did not built any tracks elsewhere; in 1888, the railway system still had 247 mi (about 398 km) of extension.
+For 18 years the company did not build any tracks elsewhere; in 1888, the railway system still had 247 mi (about 398 km) of extension.